 A glacial lake cradled in the arms of an expansive mountain valley lay before me, inviting me into the ephemeral beauty and eternal calmness of the green-hued water.
 I should have been filled with a sense of awe, but I just wasn’t feeling it.

 I was sad and very annoyed with the lack of an iconic, long-legged beast that should have been in the lake, dipping her large head below the surface and re-emerging like a submarine.

 Just five days prior, I had seen a beautiful moose cow with her calf traverse the opposite shoreline.
-I watched in amazement as mom sent her calf back to bushes and proceeded to feed on the mineral-rich vegetation that grows in the shallow water of this Montana lake.
+I watched in amazement as mom sent her calf back to the surrounding brush and proceeded to feed on the mineral-rich vegetation that grows in the shallow water of this Montana lake.